joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/custom-uitableviewcells/README.md

 </details>

-For the images, drag them into your assets folder from the link [here].
+For the images, replace the `Assets.xcassets` folder in your project with the one from [here](./Assets).

 # 2. Configuring our Table View: